-As you might have guessed, veganism means abstaining from more than just meat products.
+As you may have gathered, veganism means abstaining from more than just meat products.
 It means not consuming any food (or using products) that were produced in any way that may have exploited animals.
 That means there could be hidden non-vegan ingredients lurking in your pantry.

 While we're on the subject of sweets, be careful of candies in general.
 That shiny coating comes from a resin excreted by a bug (the lac bug).
 Of course, "lac bug juice" would gross out even non-vegans, so they usually just call it "confectioner's glaze."